Jump to content

 Performative art

-Nicoline van Harskamp was born in the Netherlands in 1975 and attended the Royal Academy of Fine Arts in Den Haag, Chelsea College in London and the Rijksakademie in Amsterdam.
+Nicoline van Harskamp was born in the Netherlands in 1975 and studied at the Koninklijke Akademie van Kunsten in The Hague, Chelsea College in London, and the Rijksakademie in Amsterdam.

-Nicoline van Harskamp's recent solo exhibitions include Project Arts Centre in Dublin, Kunsthalle Münster, BAK in Utrecht, C3A in Cordoba and Kunstraum in London.
-She has taken part in numerous group exhibitions such as at the Van Abbe Museum in Eindhoven, Frac Lorraine in Metz, Nasjonalmuseet in Oslo, De Appel in Amsterdam, Frankfurter Kunstverein, Clark House in Bombay, Ellen Art Gallery in Montreal, Ujadovski Castle in Warsaw, MUAC in Mexico City, Serralves Museum in Porto, Waterside Contemporary in London, Manifesta 9 in Genk, Performa 11 in New York, and the biennales of Sydney, Gothenburg, Taipei, Moscow, Ireland (Limerick), Bucharest and Shanghai.
+Nicoline van Harskamp's solo exhibitions have been shown at the Project Art Centre, Dublin, at the Kunsthalle Münster, at the BAK Utrecht, at the C3A, Cordoba, and at the Kunstraum London.
+She has participated in numerous group exhibitions, including at the Van Abbe Museum (Eindhoven), Frac Lorraine (Metz), Frankfurter Kunstverein, Clark House (Mumbai), Ellen Art Gallery (Montreal), Ujadovski Castle – Center for Contemporary Art (Warsaw), MUAC (Mexico City), the Serralves Museum (Porto), Waterside Contemporary (London), Manifesta 9 (Genk), and Performa 11 (New York), as well as the biennials in Sydney, Gothenburg, Taipei, Moscow, Limerick, Bucharest, and Shanghai.

 Nicoline van Harskamp works with video, installation, and scripted live performance.
 Her projects can take several years to complete, and are exhibited in various stages of the process.